ai-tools-for-thought/workshop/index.md

     *What are the outcomes of tools for thought, and how do we measure them?*

-   - What counts as a "good" outcome for TfTs?
+   - What counts as a "good" outcome for the people using a TfT?
 How do we define desirable outcomes beyond task performance?
-   - How can we capture intermediary outcomes (e.g., artefacts like notes or diagrams that scaffold thinking)?
+   - How can we capture intermediary outcomes that are relevant for a workflow and thought process (e.g., artefacts like notes or diagrams that scaffold thinking)?
+   - How can TfT be designed so that they avoid skipping over intermediary artefacts and outcomes that are important to the human thought process (e.g. for sensemaking, divergent thinking etc.)?
    - How do we measure cognitive outcomes such as understanding, learning, critical thinking, and metacognitive engagement?
    - What role do task outcomes (performance) play, and how do we balance them with cognitive goals?
    - What evaluation methods are appropriate for capturing the richness of cognition—including process tracing, artefact analysis, cognitive assessments, and longitudinal studies?